-If you or a loved one suffered a brain injury in Columbus, hiring a lawyer is vital.
+If you or a loved one suffered a brain injury, hiring a Columbus brain injury lawyer is vital.
 Gaining compensation from the parties that caused the injury may be the only thing that allows you to pay for your past and future medical bills and make up for lost wages.
-A successful claim could also hold the at-fault party accountable for causing such a serious injury.
-The Columbus medical malpractice lawyers at Elk & Elk can help with a brain injury claim in Columbus.
-Contact us today to speak to a Columbus brain injury attorney for free.
+A successful brain injury claim could also hold the at-fault party accountable for causing such a serious injury.

 - Our Columbus TBI attorneys go through lengthy consultations with potential clients before we create legal strategies.
 That way, all our legal decisions come from their needs and concerns.

 - Our firm has helped injured accident victims in Ohio for over 50 years.
 We have the experience and resources to tackle even the most complex brain injury claims.